hs1955/wp-vuln-scanner/README.md

 ## CVE-Scan:
 A modified version of CVE-Scan is used in .
+The original CVE-Scan scans systems with NMap and parse the output to a list of CVE's, CWE's and DPE's.
-The original CVE-Scan is licensed under the "Original BSD License": https://github.com/NorthernSec/CVE-Sca
+It is free software licensed under the "Original BSD License": https://github.com/NorthernSec/CVE-Sca

 Thus, this product includes software developed by: